Jokestir/Jokestir.github.io/DesignPatterns/Introduction.md

 ![Type of Problem]({{ site.url }}/assets/problem_design_patterns.png){:class="img-responsive"}

-Questions to be asked when studying a design pattern:
+Questions to be asked when studying a design pattern

 	1. What is the common recurring problem?